 Not all roof inspectors will have the tools and the knowledge that you need.
 If you are facing specific problems then you need companies who have specific skills.
 So let them know the problem before they arrive.

 Sometimes, you may need to shop around a little before you decide on a contractor.
 Don’t just choose one in one afternoon and call it good.
 Give yourself some time to make the best decision for your home.

-About 99% of the time, homeowners can’t do their own inspections properly.
-They can find leaks, they can see missing shingles, but they can’t check for all of the problems that need to be checked during an inspection.
+About 99% of the time, homeowners can’t do their own inspections.
+They can find leaks, they can see missing shingles, but they can’t check for all of the problems during an inspection.